 |GiftCards||Gift cards that are used by a single customer.|

 Using protected customer dataAnchor link to section titled "Using protected customer data"

-After your app is approved to access protected customer data, API requests and webhooks that contain protected resources will return the data that requested.
-Responses will include only approved fields and unapproved fields will be redacted.
+After your app is approved to access protected customer data, API requests and webhooks that contain protected resources will return the data requested.
+Responses will include only approved fields, and unapproved fields will be redacted.